 In concert with the core mission and goals of the College, the curricular philosophy is that students be provided a comprehensive foundation in basic, social and administrative, and clinical sciences in a logical, integrated, and progressive manner, thereby enabling graduates to be successful in any setting and to become leaders in the profession.

 Once admitted to the PharmD program students are required to complete the four-year course sequence that corresponds to their year of graduation.
-A minimum of 128 credits is required for graduation.

 Below are examples of the U-M College of Pharmacy's 4-year curriculum.
 A list of course descriptions for the U-M College of Pharmacy can be found HERE.